GeneZharov/introversion/README.md

 ### In-place configuration

-Most functions have method `with()` for setting temporary local configuration options only for this call.
+Most functions have a method `with()` for setting temporary local configuration options only for this call.

 ```js